-- You will need to purchase as many Sensor licenses as the number of flow exporters (usually border or edge routers) monitored by Flow Sensors.
-There is no limit on the number of interfaces a Flow Sensor can monitor. - You will need to purchase as many Sensor licenses as the number of interfaces (ports) listened by Packet Sensors.
+- You will need as many Sensor licenses as the number of flow exporters (usually border or edge routers) monitored by Flow Sensors.
+Flow Sensor does not have a limit on the number of interfaces it can monitor.
+If you want to monitor many routers that have only a single interface, contact sales@andrisoft.com - You will need as many Sensor licenses as the number of interfaces (ports) listened by Packet Sensors.
 Multiple Packet Sensors listening to the same interface (e.g. when using a multi-queue NIC) use a single Sensor license.
-Packet Sensor can monitor an unlimited number of IPs/domains - > You can mix Wanguard Sensor licenses together with Wansight Sensor licenses - You will need as many Wanguard Filter licenses as the number of Filters enabled in Configuration " Components.
+Packet Sensor can monitor an unlimited number of IPs/domains - > You can mix Wanguard Sensor licenses with Wansight Sensor licenses - You will need as many Wanguard Filter licenses as the number of Filters enabled in Configuration " Components.
 A single Packet Filter can clean the traffic received from multiple parts of the network, but it can listen to a single interface (port).
 Multiple Flow Sensors can use a single Flow Filter.
-Wanguard Filter works only in conjunction with Wanguard Sensor - > Sensor Cluster and Filter Cluster do not require licensing - > Console does not require licensing
+Wanguard Filter works only in conjunction with Wanguard Sensor - Sensor Cluster and Filter Cluster are free and do not require licensing - > Console is free and does not require licensing